-Traffic associated with larger signature events and activities could, however, be expected to create some disturbance for neighbours and other local residents.
-These events, such as the picnic races or concerts, are expected to attract over 2,500 people and up to 15,000 people with parking for several thousand cars as well as catering facilities and amenities.
-These larger events will require active traffic management and cannot proceed without an appropriate traffic management plans being submitted to Council.
+Traffic associated with major events and activities could, however, be expected to create some disturbance for neighbours and other local residents.
+These events, such as the moonlight cinema or concerts, could attract over 2,500 participants, parking for over 1,000 cars as well as catering facilities and amenities.
+Events over 2,500 will require traffic management plans to be submitted to Council.

-The traffic management plans will be considered on a case by case basis in consultation with Penrith City Council, transport agencies, the police and the local community.
+The consideration of larger events, over 10,000 participants such as Tough Mudder will also be needed on a case by case basis in consultation with Penrith City Council, transport agencies, the police and the local community.
 In some cases, approval may be subject to the imposition of conditions deemed necessary to minimise or mitigate impacts on the community or local residents, particularly traffic impacts.

 Catering for large public events will require good management and planning.
-The recent trial of such events, the April 2013 Tough Mudder Endurance Event and November 2013 Picnic Race, were very well received by the many thousand participants, organisers and regulating authorities alike.
+The recent trial of such an event, the April 2013 Tough Mudder, was very well received by the many thousand participants, organisers and regulating authorities alike.
 This provides an example of the way future events and activities would be successfully managed.